intelsdi-x/snap-plugin-publisher-graphite/README.md

 * "prefix_tags" (optional) - coma separated list of metric tags used to add prefix on the published name, "plugin_running_on" by default.
 * "prefix" (optional) - change the published name prefix, happens before prefixes from "prefix_tags".

+Note: Tags in the graphite plugin are joined with the metric name without any kind of escaping and that could introduce an unintentional seperator.
+For example, spaces in tag could lead to a wrong request for the graphite plugin, as the metric name will be in the format %s %s %s.
+To avoid that, the graphite plugin handles special characters that are not legal in a graphite namespace.
+Those special characters include: , /(){}.
+Currently, the graphite publisher checks for all the illegal characters in the metric name and replaces each of those illegal characters with legal characters.

 ### Examples

 An example of running the [psutil collector plugin](https://github.com/intelsdi-x/snap-plugin-collector-psutil), [statistics processor plugin](https://github.com/intelsdi-x/snap-plugin-processor-statistics), and publishing data to Graphite is available in the example